- Children Diagnosed With Cancer: What to Expect From the Health Care System

 - Give accurate information about your child’s and the family’s health history.

-- Take notes when having important talks with your child’s cancer team members.
+- Take notes or take someone with you to take notes when having important talks with your child’s cancer team members.

 - Let team members know about your doubts or concerns about information given or about requests made of your child.